philippschauer/philippschauer/README.md

 ### Hi there, welcome to my GitHub page 👋

-I am currently a Data Scientist at Generali Deutschland in the group "Advanced Customer Analytics".
+I am currently a Data Scientist at Generali Deutschland in the group "Analytics, Data and Artificial Intelligence".
 Previously, I was a Master's student at the University of Southern California (Fight On! :red_circle: :yellow_circle:) as a Fulbright Scholar, where I graduated in summer 2020.

-My main skills are Deep Learning and other Machine Learning but I am constantly trying to expand my knowledge on various tools.
+My main skills are Python, as well as Deep Learning and other Machine Learning but I am constantly trying to expand my knowledge on various tools such as Airflow, Docker, MLFlow, SQL and more.
+Whenever I am curious about new technology, I try to package it in a fun project that I upload here, which gives me motivation to finish.

 In my freetime I like to play the guitar and piano.
 When possible, I really enjoy travelling to get to know new cultures and languages.
 Aside from my mother tongue German, I am also fluent in English and Spanish and know the basics in French and Tamil.
 I'm also a huge sports fan.
 Fun fact about me: The book "Moneyball" on statistical analysis in Baseball was the main reason that inspired me to look into Data Science.